Loading...

 Rich discussion involves talking to others about the meaning of what we have read.

-And the retrieval of key information involves skimming and scanning to find information from the text.
+Inference, means using clues from the text to draw further conclusions, and the retrieval of key information involves skimming and scanning to find information from the text.

-Well done For showing a great understanding of these different comprehension strategies.
+Well done for showing a great understanding of these different comprehension strategies.

-We can use inference and rich discussion to discover, a character's feelings or emotions, and a character's intentions or motives, which means why they do something.
+We can use inference and rich discussion to discover: a character's feelings or emotions, and a character's intentions or motives, which means why they do something.

-What clues are there that the King may not have good intentions regarding the moon dragons?
-Pause the video now to read page seven and consider the illustration on page eight and come back and press play when you are ready.
+And let's consider the following question: What clues are there that the King may not have good intentions regarding the moon dragons?
+Pause the video now to read page 7 and consider the illustration on page 8 and come back and press play when you are ready.

 Well done for examining those pages.